The Last of England (film): Awards

-Derek Jarman received the 1988 Teddy Award in Berlin for the film.
-Also Tilda Swinton received the jury prize for her performance in the film.
+Derek Jarman received the 1988 Teddy Award at the 38th Berlin International Film Festival for the film.
+And Tilda Swinton received the jury prize for her performance.

 Reviews

 On Rotten Tomatoes, it has an average score of 68%, based on 3 reviews.

 'What proof do you need the world's curling up like an autumn leaf?' wrote Time Out magazine.

 David Bezanson wrote that the film is “graphic and disorienting, yet also totally trite".

 Soundtrack album

 Two versions of the soundtrack album were released on the Mute Records label.
-The LP has one side ("Bombers") by Simon Turner, and the other ("Diplomat") by a variety of performers, including Mayo Thompson with Albert Oehlen and Tilda Swinton; Andy Gill with Dean Garcia, Barry Adamson and Martin Micarrick, Brian Gulland and Diamanda Galas.
+The LP has one side ("Bombers") by Simon Turner, and the other ("Diplomat") by a variety of performers, including Mayo Thompson with Albert Oehlen and Tilda Swinton; Andy Gill with Dean Garcia, Barry Adamson and Martin McCarrick, Brian Gulland and Diamanda Galas.
 The CD version includes all of this material and a third section, "Dead to the World", primarily by Turner.